l0rinc/bitcoin/doc/zmq.md

 `bitcoin node` or `bitcoin gui` can also be substituted for `bitcoind`.

-For wallet transaction notifications (both hash and tx), the topic also indicate if the transaction came from a block or mempool.
+For wallet transaction notifications (both hashwallettx and rawwallettx), the topic also indicates if the transaction came from a block or mempool.
 If originated from mempool `-mempool` postfix will be added to the topic, for block `-block` postfix will be added.
 Because zeromq is using prefix matching for topics you can subscribe to `rawwallettx` (or `hashwallettx`) to get both notifications.
 If you only want one type of notification subscribe to either `rawwallettx-mempool` or `rawwallettx-block`.

 The topics are: